awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 If you choose to just use **one workspace**, you can use *folders* to organize your notes.
 The downside to that is if you want to sync with other destinations, you'll have to do so for each individual file.

 ## In conclusion
 **StackEdit** is a great, open source, feature packed, Markdown-powered service that I am having so much fun using.
 It's great for really anyone who enjoys writing and/or using **Markdown**.
 The interface and UI are simple, yet succinct, and it takes no time at all to load.
+So if you enjoy writing in a minimalist environment and enjoy the simplicity of synchronizing everything together, use StackEdit.
+It's also easily usable on mobile!
+They don't have an app for it (*yet*) but